Sen-R/rl-projects/README.md

 ## Getting started

 If you have poetry, you can get started by running `poetry install` and then `poetry shell`.
+Note that you will first need [SWIG](https://swig.org) installed on your system to be able to install the Box2D Gym environments.

-Otherwise, install any missing dependencies in `pyproject.toml` in a suitably prepared virtual environment.
+Alternatively (e.g. on Colab), install any missing dependencies in `pyproject.toml` in a suitably prepared virtual environment.

 ## Examples